Why So Many Different Dates?

 It is likely that the Brethren of Union Lodge realized the impracticality of continuing to operate outside the newly-formed Grand Lodge of North Carolina, and took advantage of an opportunity to join this new, local, grand governing body.

-Further, the word "Union" might have implied allegience to one or more ideas (loyalty to the English Crown, the Grand Lodge of Scotland, etc.) that the members wanted to change.
-The word "Phoenix" has always been synonymous with re-birth and starting over, so it could be that this re-naming signified a symbolic re-birth of the Lodge.
+Further, the word "Union" might have implied allegiance to one or more ideas (loyalty to the English Crown, the Grand Lodge of Scotland, etc.) that the members wanted to change.
+The word "Phoenix" has always been synonymous with re-birth and starting over, so it is likely that this re-naming signified a symbolic re-birth of the Lodge.

 In 1795, Phoenix Lodge was assigned the number 8 by the Grand Lodge of North Carolina, which it has held since that time.